California Speeding-Related Accident Attorneys

 Arash Law Practice Area Border/Divider

 In fatal car crashes, speed is often a major contributing factor.
-Speed increases the severity of injuries that are sustained in any car accident.
-Thus, even if you survive your injuries, they will be more severe if excessive speed was involved in the collision.
-Our experienced car accident lawyers can help you protect your rights after being injured in a car accident due to speeding.
+Higher speeds can increase the severity of injuries in a collision.
+Thus, even if you survive your injuries, they will be more severe if excessive speed was involved.
+Our experienced California speeding-related accident attorneys can protect your rights.

 According to the National Highway Traffic Safety Administration, nearly ten thousand victims were killed across the United States in 2018 in auto accidents caused by speeding.
 In 2017, speeding was a factor in 26 percent of all traffic fatalities.
 This statistic means that more than one out of every four car accident victims was killed because of speeding.
 But why is speeding so deadly?
 The answer is simple physics.